ThatDaveStevens/Blog/SlackModel/readme.md

 This is very easy, as I can just store the dashboard configuration directly within my Neo4j database, allowing others to both view the results and also review/improve the queries used.

 ![image](images/neodash/dash4.png)<br>

+## Conclusion

+I have to say this was incredibly easy to complete, I started the project thinking I would need some Java scripts to help manage the data loading and sequencing of the API calls against Slack, but the bundled APOC procedure to support API calls with authorization headers made this a very simple and pleasant project to complete.
+The presentation of the data within NeoDash was also very easy, making this a very low code project.